spindledev/emosconfiguratorv2/README.md

 sudo ./scripts/install.sh
 ```

 The script installs required packages, sets up `hostapd` and `dnsmasq`, and registers the system services for the configurator.
+It also installs `unblock-wifi.service` so Wi-Fi remains unblocked after reboot.
 After completion the device reboots and exposes a WiFi network `Spindle_EMOS_Config`.

 ## Example API usage